 Filing for divorce in the State of California requires that at least one spouse have resided in the state for at least six months prior to the date of filing, and that the filing spouse have resided in the county where they are filing for at least three months prior to the date of filing.
 In short, you must have been a resident of the county in which you are filing for at least 3 months prior to the date of filing and a California resident for at least 6 months prior to the date of filing.
 If you do not meet residency requirements, you can still file for a legal separate which can later be converted to a divorce proceeding.
-Contact Sacramento Family Law Attorney for a free consultation on divorce.
+Contact California Family Law Attorney for a free consultation on divorce.

 In California, child custody is defined as the legal relationship that parents have with their child.
 This legal relationship can be established by a court during a divorce proceeding or agreed to by the parents.

 The parents’ right to make decisions regarding the child’s care and development.
 Parents can reach an agreement regarding custody without court intervention.
 This agreement can then be entered as a court order.
 Otherwise, parents will attend mediation and receive recommendations about custody and parenting time.

 The time each parent spends with a child.
 Parents can reach an agreement regarding custody without court intervention.
 This agreement can then be entered as a court order.
 Otherwise, parents will attend mediation and receive recommendations about custody and parenting time.